With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Measurement of such basic parameters as pulse, pressure, temperature.

-After a surgical intervention (a way to stop parenchymal bleeding) is performed, the patient will have to undergo long-term treatment in a hospital setting.
-Even surgical manipulations cannot always stop the development of this process.
-This is due to the fact that the organs have a specific structure with a very "delicate" structure.
+After surgical intervention is performed (a method of stopping parenchymal bleeding), the patient will have to long-term treatment in a hospital setting.
+Even surgical procedures cannot always stop the development of this process.
+This is due to the fact that the organs have a specific structure with a very “delicate” structure.

-Particularly dangerous options are those when there is a mixed type of internal hemorrhage.
+Particularly dangerous options are those when internal hemorrhage occurs. mixed type.
 In this case, the lack of medical care leads to the death of a person.

 Parenchymal bleeding